Tsallis-Cirto entropy of black hole and black hole atom: Configurational space in the black hole ensemble

 \section{Configurational space in the black hole ensemble}

 Eq.(\ref{HoleEmession2}) demonstrates the reason, why the black hole entropy does not satisfy the additivity condition, $S(A,B)=S(A) +S(B)$, which is valid for the thermodynamics of the extensive systems.
-The mismatch
+In the systems, which obey the extensive thermodynamics, the entropy is proportional to the volume of the system.
+The splitting of the system with volume $V$ in two parts with volumes $V_1+V_2=V$ does not change the total entropy of the system, $S(V_1+V_2)=S(V_1) +S(V_2)$.

+On the contrary, according to Eq.(\ref{HoleEmession2}), the splitting of the black hole into two smaller black hole is the consequence of the rare process of the macroscopic quantum tunneling transition.
+The calculations of the tunneling exponent demonstrate that this rare process can be considered as the thermodynamic fluctuation, which rate according to Landau and Lifshitz\cite{Landau_Lifshitz} is determined by the entropy change of the system, $w\propto e^{-\Delta S}$ with

-is the consequence of the rare processes of the tunneling transitions between the black hole states with the rate $e^{-\Delta S}$.
-This results in the following non-additive composition rule for the black hole entropies:
+Considering the rates of different processes of splitting of black holes, one comes to the following non-additive composition rule for the black hole entropies:

+The macroscopic quantum tunneling approach is actually another way of the derivation of the Bekenstein-Hawking entropy of the black hole.

-Additivity would be restored if black hole splitting were allowed at the classical level, i.e. for $\hbar\rightarrow 0$.
-But at the classical level such a process is forbidden.
-That is why due to quantum processes the ensemble of the black holes has the special type of the configurational space, where the entropy is non-extensive.
-This non-extensivity is caused by fluctuations -- the rare processes of macroscopic quantum tunneling between the black hole states.
+Maybe additivity could be restored if the black hole splitting were allowed at the classical level, i.e. for $\hbar\rightarrow 0$.
+But at the classical level, the tunneling process is forbidden.
+It is precisely because of the quantum processes that the ensemble of black holes has a special type of configuration space, where the entropy is not extensive.
+This non-extensivity is caused by quantum fluctuations, which determine the rare processes of macroscopic quantum tunneling between the black hole states.
 This is the analog of intermittency in the chaotic systems.\cite{Robledo2022,Elaskar2023} Such processes require the generalization of the statistics with the corresponding non-extensive entropy.
+The equation (\ref{TwoBlackHoles}) fully determines the type of the statistics: it is described by the Tsallis-Cirto entropy with $\delta=2$, see Section \ref{TCentropy}.
+Note, that this statistics is applicable to the black hole entropy as the entropy of the finite closed system.
+It cannot be applied to such open systems as the de Sitter state, where the entropy is extensive.\cite{Volovik2024c,Volovik2024d}